What Makes the Best Care Nursing Home? Discussed by Bristol Care Homes

 Paying for residential care is expensive and there is some help available to meet the cost if it is needed.
 The care system can be complicated and difficult to find your way through but your care home should be able to help you with this so you know who you will need to contact.

 If you are eligible for funding support your local council could pay some or most of the fees.
 The council will carry out a care needs assessment and if it is decided care is needed in a care home setting they will carry out a financial assessment to work out whether you qualify for help with the cost.
 This will look at both income and capital.
-They will do a means test which takes into account the value of a property if there is one, as well as income and savings.
+They will do a means test that takes into account the value of a property if there is one, as well as income and savings.

 Care home fees vary depending on their location, the care home itself and your loved ones own personal financial circumstances.
 Costs can average around £600 a week and over £800 a week for a place in a nursing home.

-Your local council will calculate the cost of the residential care and how much needs to be contributed from personal finances always leaving £24.90 per week which is the Personal Expenses Allowance.
+Your local authority council will calculate the cost of the residential care and how much needs to be contributed from personal finances always leaving £24.90 per week which is the Personal Expenses Allowance.
 The figure they give you must be realistic and allow access to an appropriate and good local care home.